The best food Regions in Australia that will delight Foodies

 Melbourne offers a truly multifaceted surrounding and is an excellent location for a day trip.
 Within 65-90 km from the city, you can drive through a diverse landscape growing local produce and wines.
 Yarra Valley wineries are world-famous.

-New South Wales – Explore the Hunter Valley
+New South Wales with Hunter Valley

-Food Regions of South Australia
+South Australia

 Barossa Valley

-From the variety of food and wine trails, two popular ones are the Barossa Wine and Cheese Trail or the Tanunda Heritage Trail.
-One thing you shall not miss out on is the legendary Maggie Beer’s Farm Shop, a paradise for food and nature lovers.
+There are a variety of food and wine trails, two popular ones being the Barossa Wine and Cheese Trail and the Tanunda Heritage Trail.
+You should not miss the legendary Maggie Beer’s Farm Shop, a paradise for food and nature lovers.
+If you prefer going on a tour instead of self-driving, check out this food and wine tour in Barossa Valley.

 McLaren Valley

 Besides great wines, you can taste a locally brewed beer produced only for local pubs, regional retailers and restaurants.
-You can read more about what you can do and see in the Fleurieu Peninsula on this page.

-Food Regions of Western Australia
+Western Australia

 Margaret River